Qlik-PE/ImmersionDay/content/Lab/index.en.md

 When you have seen enough, you can declare Victory for this part of the Lab!

-Press "Stop" in the top left corner of the **Replicate** console to end the task.
+Press "Stop" in the top left corner of the **Qlik Cloud Data Integration** console to end the task.
 Click "Yes" in the confirmation dialog and close the **SAP to Kafka** tab or click on the "TASKS" tab to return to the main window.